|Ordered||30 Oct 1939|

-The U-453 sustained so much damage during a depth charge attack that she was forced to return to base in the Mediterranean.
+U-453 sustained so much damage during a depth charge attack in the Mediterranean that she was forced to return to base.

 24 Apr 1943

-At 00.12 hours, the boat was illuminated by a Hudson with flares after obtaining a radar contact off Oran and subsequently attacked.
-AA fire hit the aircraft (misidentified as Hampden) during its initial strafing run and killed the pilot.
-No depth charges were dropped as the front gunner struggled to save aircaft from crashing.
-The navigator then flew the aircraft to their base at Tafaraoui, but the four remaining crewmen bailed out and let it crash because they could not land the aircraft safely.This aircraft was formerly credited with sinking U-602, but was in fact against U-453 inflicting no damage.(Sources: Franks/Zimmerman)
+00.12 hrs: the Hudson illuminated the boat with flares after obtaining a radar contact off Oran and then attacked.
+The aircraft was hit by flak during the initial strafing run, killing the pilot.
+No depth charges were released as the nose gunner struggled to save the aircraft (misidentified as a Hampden) from crashing.
+The navigator then flew the aircraft to base at Tafaraoui, where the surviving four aircrew bailed out and allowed it to crash because they were unable to land safely.This aircraft was formerly credited with sinking U-602 in this action, but the actual target, U-453, far from being sunk, escaped unscathed.(Sources: Franks/Zimmerman)

 4 Feb 1944

-Aircraft attack, aircraft shot down:South African Ventura 565 (17 Sqdn SAAF/Y, pilot Lt A. de Jong)
+Aircraft attack, aircraft shot down:South African Ventura bomber 565 (SAAF Sqdn 17/Y, pilot Lt A. de Jong)

-At 19.44 hours, the boat was attacked by the Ventura (misidentified as Mosquito) south of Cyprus.
-The aircraft made a first attack assisted by Leigh Light and dropped four bombs in a second attack, but the port engine caught fire after being hit by AA fire and it was seen by the Germans to crash into the sea about 1000 meters away, killing all four crewmen.
-The bombs missed on the port side and did not damage the U-boat.
+19.44 hrs, S of Cyprus: the Ventura (misidentified as a Mosquito) made a first attack using the Leigh Light, then dropped four bombs in a second attack, but the port engine caught fire after being hit by flak and the aircraft was seen by the Germans to crash into the sea about 1000m away, killing all four aircrew.
+The bombs landed off the port side, causing no damage.
 (Sources: Franks/Zimmerman)

 3 recorded attacks on this boat.